oscal-compass/compliance-trestle/docs/tutorials/trestle_sample_workflow.md

 </details>
 <br>

 You will see that the directory now shows your catalog file in `my_workspace/catalogs/mycatalog/catalog.json`.
 Note that the `.keep` files are simply to make sure git does not remove the directories - and can be ignored.
 Also note that the json file itself is *singular* (catalog) while the directory above is plural (catalogs).
 This convention is used throughout trestle because a given model directory like catalogs may contain several individual models - each of which is singular.
+The imported catalog file size may be larger than the original due to a change in formatting, but the contents should be the same.

 From here on in this tutorial we will just focus on the catalogs directory since the others are not directly involved.